splunk/Splunk_Cloud_Addon_for_OCI/README.md

 1. If Splunk Enterprise prompts you to restart, do so.
 1. Verify that the add-on appears in the list of apps and add-ons.
 You can also find it on the server at $SPLUNK_HOME/etc/apps/<Name_of_add-on>.

-### Step 3: Setup the Plugin on the Heavy Forwarder
+### Step 3: Setup the Splunk Cloud Addon in Splunk Cloud

 1. On the Splunk console, navigate to **Settings** then **Data Inputs**
 1. Click on **OCI Logging**